 Struggling to get interviews?

-We’ll teach you how to write a great scholarship resume and provide a helpful scholarship resume example and customizable template.
+We’ll teach you how to write an effective scholarship resume and provide a customizable template you can fill in with your own information.

 Scholarship resume example